About Dementia Training Australia

 DTA was established in October 2016 with the mission to improve the care and wellbeing of both the people living with dementia and the staff delivering their care.

-We are combining the expertise of five universities and Dementia Australia to deliver a coordinated national approach to dementia training for individuals and organisations.
+We are combining the expertise of four universities and Dementia Australia to deliver a coordinated national approach to dementia training for individuals and organisations.
 Consortium members are:

 - University of Wollongong (consortium lead and central coordination)